MPEd | Field of Applied Behavior Analysis

 Year 2 Summer - Intersession

-This graduate course is a continuation of the first course in Advanced Topics in Behaviour Analysis, covering topics related to the practices of implementation of Applied Behaviour Analysis: specific clinical implementation, effective leadership and supervisory practices, and behavioural consultation.
+This graduate course covers topics related to the design, implementation, and evaluation of Applied Behaviour Analysis programming.
+Topics include clinical implementation, effective leadership and supervisory practices, and behavioural consultation.

 Year 2 Summer - Summer Session